mjthewalker/AirCipher/README.md

 ### ⚡ Secure.
 Offline.
 Peer-to-Peer.

 **AirCipher** is a next-generation privacy-focused communication app built for environments without internet connectivity.
-It enables **real-time voice calling and secure messaging** directly over local Wi-Fi networks using WebRTC and cryptographic protocols.
+It enables **real-time voice calling and secure messaging** directly over local networks using WebRTC and cryptographic protocols.
 By eliminating the need for central servers, AirCipher offers a truly **offline-first** experience while maintaining strong security and low-latency performance.

 The core innovation lies in combining peer discovery, identity authentication, and encryption into a seamless local-first stack—ideal for educational campuses, secure internal networks, or remote areas.